grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

   // gets clicked
   const addItem = (item) => {

-    // setCart is the state changer (can't remember the right name)
+    // setCart is the state setter
-    // and this will actually tell the component to update its state.
+    // and it will tell the component to update its state.
-    // Via the nonsense magic that is the totality of Javascript, it
+    // Via the magic that is the totality of Javascript, it
     // will magically receive the previous state to this function
-    // (though there is no way to know that without just looking it
-    // up).
-We then use spread syntax to expand the previous array
+    // We then use spread syntax to expand the previous array
     // and add it with the item.
     setCart((prev) => {
       return [item, ...prev];